-Extensions of Coverage
+SFP Extensions of Coverage

-Extended coverages are often available which can add the following seven perils to the policy: 1) Windstorm; 2) Hail; 3) Aircraft; 4) Riot & Civil Commotion; 5) Vehicle; 6) Explosion 7) Smoke.
+Extended coverages can add the following seven perils to the SFP: 1) Windstorm; 2) Hail; 3) Aircraft; 4) Riot & Civil Commotion; 5) Vehicle; 6) Explosion 7) Smoke.
 The extended coverage perils can be easily remembered by using the acronym WHARVES.

-Also in the fire policy, the vandalism and malicious mischief endorsement covers willful and malicious damage to covered property with a 30-day limit, in the event the property is vacant or unoccupied within a 30-day time limit.
+Also in the SPF, the vandalism and malicious mischief endorsement covers willful and malicious damage to covered property with a 30-day limit, in the event the property is vacant or unoccupied within a 30-day time limit.
 Vacant means that the building has no contents and no one currently inhabits the premises.
 Unoccupied means the building has some contents, but no one currently inhabits the premises.